things-to-do

 OXO museum malaga 3

+Here's one that never seems to make the travel guides.
 Part museum, part arcade, and fully retro, OXO is a time machine for anyone who ever button-mashed their way through the '80s and '90s.
 Think Atari, Pong, and Sega Mega Drive.

-It's not just a gaming museum/arcade either.
 On the roof is a fantastic terrace with views of the inner city and a restaurant with excellent food.

 rastro de malaga the fleamarket 466428

-Every Sunday morning, Málaga's Mercado de Huelin, better known as the Rastro de Málaga, takes place.
+Every Sunday morning, Malaga's Mercado de Huelin, better known as the Rastro de Malaga, takes place.

 Located across the Recinto Ferial Cortijo de Torres near the Palacio de Ferias y Congresos, this open-air maze of 300 stalls sells just about everything: vintage clothes, vinyl records, antique furniture, ceramics from Mijas, coins, books, and the odd piece of Andalusian memorabilia you didn't know you needed.